Associate Professor of Library Science / Librarian

 Born and raised in Guam, Macapinlac graduated from high school in 1996 from Harvest Christian Academy where he was a merit award recipient.
 In 2000, he earned a Bachelor of Science in Communication with an Advertising / Public Relations concentration from Pensacola Christian College and in 2005, he earned a Professional Master of Business Administration from the University of Guam.

 Macapinlac enjoys spending time with his wife Rachel and their three children, Lilya, Kian and Rhys.
 He is an avid fan of the Los Angeles Lakers and particularly enjoys a medium-rare rib-eye steak.

-Director of Research/Associate Professor of Spanish Pacific History
+Director / Associate Professor of Spanish Pacific History

 Dr. Carlos Madrid Álvarez-Piñer is an associate professor of Spanish Pacific history within the Micronesian Area Research Center.
 He came to UOG in 2019 from the Instituto Cervantes de Manila, where he served as director from 2014–2018.
 He has conducted research projects on Micronesia, Spain, and the Philippines since 1996 and has previously worked in the International Cultural Cooperation at the Ministry of Culture of Spain and curated exhibits on permanent display in the Museo de Baler in the Philippines and the Belau National Museum in Palau.